gdh1995/vimium-c/README.md

 The [Vimium C](https://chrome.google.com/webstore/detail/vimium-c-all-by-keyboard/hfjbmagddngcpeloejdejnfgbamkjaeg)
     and other extensions published by [gdh1995](https://github.com/gdh1995)
-    are available for all people in *"all regions"* of Chrome Web Store, Microsoft Edge Addons and some other markets.
+    are available for all people in *"all regions"* of Chrome Web Store, Microsoft Edge Add-ons and some other markets.
 This behavior is only to make these extensions easier to use, but<br>
 **DOES NOT EXPRESS OR IMPLIED** the author (gdh1995) "agrees or has no objection to"
     that "Taiwan" can be parallel to "China",